Shielding your assets from estate taxes

 An important factor for both of these techniques is the interest that will be charged on the value of the assets transferred to the trust.
 The 7520 rate, also known as the hurdle rate, is set by the Internal Revenue Service every month and is based on recent sales of three- to nine-year Treasury notes.
 When it's low, as it is now, it's beneficial to set up a GRAT.
 If the trust can beat the hurdle rate, the remainder of the appreciation passes to heirs tax-free.
 Once the trust is set up, the hurdle rate won't change for the life of the trust.
-In December, the rate was only 1.6 percent.
+The rate has been hovering just above 1 percent: The June rate is 1.2 percent.
 Compare that with a double-digit rate in the late 1980s.

 Following is a closer look at the two types of trusts.